clc3-CloudComputing/jku-ws20/1 Building a Microservice/exercise 1.2/README.md

     docker image push [YOUR-DOCKERHUB-ACCOUNT]/my-first-image:0.0.1
     ```

-1. Verify the push in your account on: https://hub.docker.com/
+1. Verify the push on your account: https://hub.docker.com/

-1. Pull the image from another’s classmate DockerHub account:
+1. Pull the image from a classmate's DockerHub account:

     ```console
     docker image pull [YOUR-CLASSMATE'S-ACCOUNT]/my-first-image:0.0.1